 Use every opportunity to collect email addresses including from the students in your classes.

-Planning Yoga Retreats Mistake No 2: Not understanding the costs of running a yoga retreat
+Planning yoga retreats mistake no 2: Not understanding the costs of running a yoga retreat

 The second mistake to avoid when planning yoga retreats is to not understand the costs.

-You need to work out all of your retreat costs before you set the price of the retreat.
+Work out all of your retreat costs before you set the price of the retreat.

-You cannot just pluck a price out of thin air because it sounds good or we think that’s what our students will pay or because that’s what another yoga teacher charged for their retreat.
+Do not just pluck a price out of thin air because it sounds good or we think that’s what our students will pay or because that’s what another yoga teacher charged for their retreat.